In a Nutshell: A Year in the South

 Wedding Season: Rule #76: No excuses.
 Play like a champion!

 As soon as I moved out of Boston, all of my friends decided to get married in (and around) Boston.
 I’ve attended my share of bachelorettes and bridal showers, and somehow managed to get multiple bridesmaid dresses tailored in between flights.
+Buying online homecoming dresses at Peaches Boutique is a lifesaver when time is limited.
 After being a bridesmaid for my friend Amanda’s wedding in June, I headed back up to Boston in August for another round of bridesmaiding for my friend Caitlin.
 Back in high school, Caitlin was in the Sweetheart Pageant at good ol’ windowless Shelton High School, and as part of her “talent” portion, Caitlin, Kate, Sam, Carrie and I did an epic choreographed lip sync to the Spice Girl’s “Wannabe” and “Spice Up Your Life.”
 So it was only appropriate that Sam, Kate and I reunited as bridesmaids and brought our best Posh, Scary and Baby Spice dance moves to Caitlin’s classy Four Seasons dance floor.

 I rounded out a solid wedding season in Boston for my friends Bridget + Matt’s wedding in September.
 Bridget signed up for Tinder, after I had met a “Tinder Matt” on one of my first swipes.
 A few weeks later Bridget swiped right on her very own “Tinder Matt” and I got to be one of the first people to meet him at Stats, where we had a very involved conversation about Chipwiches.
 Unfortunately for me, my Tinder Matt turned out to be a sketchy coke-head, but Bridget got lucky in love and ended up marrying her (non-coke-head) chipwich-lovin’ Matt!
 Our BC friend Christy came out from Denver for the celebration and we relived our An Tua Nua Thursday night college days on the dance floor.